The Solid Protocol

 URI Slash Semantics

 If two URIs differ only in the trailing slash, and the server has associated a resource with one of them, then the other URI MUST NOT correspond to another resource.
 Instead, the server MAY respond to requests for the latter URI with a 301 redirect to the former.
 [Source].
-Behaviour pertaining to authorization MUST precede this optional redirect [Source]
+[Source].

 URI Persistence